-Devkund waterfall trek route is safe and well maintained by local villagers.
+Devkund waterfall trek route is safe and well-maintained by local villagers.
 They have built a bridge at a critical river crossing.
 They are also present at most places to assist tourists.
 Our experienced guides and locals combine to create a safety bubble.
 If you follow their instructions, you don't need to worry about this trek.

 We can divide safety at the Waterfall into four parts.

 - Wearing proper trekking gear: For the best trek experience, please wear proper trekking shoes.
-They offer good grip over wet and slippery surfaces, full selves clothes to avoid mosquito bites.
+They offer good grip over wet and slippery surfaces, and full selves clothes to avoid mosquito bites.
 Would you mind carrying two to three liters of drinking water and snacks for energy?

 - Avoid swimming and Diving: Although the pool below the Waterfall looks inviting and draws thousands of visitors daily.
-We request to avoid swimming or diving in the pool.
+We request you to avoid swimming or diving in the pool.
 It has solid undercurrents and will pull you down into the deep end.
 Many people have lost their lives due to the same reason.